Thursday, June 13, 2013

 both still and still moving,

-by both word and deed,
+in both word and deed,

 in both speaking and listening ...